sam-falvo/runt/STORIES.md

 -----

 AS A: developer
-I WANT: "run fooBar" to perform no action when directory fooBar contains no executables SO THAT: we maintain the principle of least surprise.
+I WANT: "runt fooBar" to perform no action when directory fooBar contains no executables SO THAT: we maintain the principle of least surprise.

 AS A: developer